grame-cncm/embaudio/web/docs/lectures/lecture1.md

 <caption> Teensy 4.0 pin map (from  PJRC webite)</caption>
 </center>
 </figure>

-#Teensy  developpement framework: teensyduino
+# Teensy Development Framework: teensyduino

-Teensy can be programmed in many ways:
+The Teensy can be programmed in many ways:

 - [Arduino's IDE](https://www.pjrc.com/teensy/td_download.html) software with the Teensyduino add-on is the primary programming environment for Teensy.
 - [Visual Micro](https://www.visualmicro.com/),
 - [PlatformIO](https://platformio.org/platformio-ide)
 - Makefiles: type `make` in directory `$(arduino)/hardware/teensy/avr/cores/teensy4/`.

  in AUD we will use most popular  [Arduino's IDE with Teensyduino](https://www.pjrc.com/teensy/td_download.html).
-In general programming the Teensy amounts to compile an application to an executable (`main.elf` usually) and then download the application on the teensy which is connected through its USB interface to your PC.
+In general, programming the Teensy amounts to compile an application to an executable (`main.elf` usually) and then download the application on the teensy which is connected through its USB interface to your PC.
 The teensyduino software add the source file to arduino in order to compile code for the teensy and call the `teensy_loader` that flashes the `main.elf` in the connected Teensy.

-##Installing teensyduino on your computer
+## Installing teensyduino on Your Computer

-Teensyduino can be installed on Macintosh, Lunix or Windows platform, we recommend that you install it on your own machine, however it is also installed on TC machines.
+Teensyduino can be installed on Macintosh, Linux or Windows platform, we recommend that you install it on your own machine, however it is also installed on TC machines.

 The installation procedure is the following: